biolab/orange-bio/docs/rst/reference/geo.rst

    :lines: 8-

-The requested number of samples, ``n=40``, seems to be a quite a stringent criteria met - at the time of writing of this documentation - by 35 sample subsets.
+The requested number of samples, ``n=40``, seems to be a quite a stringent criteria met - at the time of writing this - by 35 sample subsets.
 The output starts with::

     GDS1611